cadjai/httpd-ex/README.md

 4. Deploy the application using the following command `oc new-app --code="." --name=httpd --strategy=docker --loglevel=7` .
 Feel free to change the name of the application if desired
 5. Build the container image with the SSL certificate overlaid inside using `oc start-build httpd --from-dir=. --follow`

-Once the application is successfully build you should be able to review the various k8 objects like the deployment, service ...
+Once the application is successfully built and deployed, you should be able to review the various k8 objects like the deployment, service ...

 ### Create the Routes